rasfarrf5/retroboard-appscript/README.md

 2. Open Google Sheet and add 2 sheets
    2.1 First Sheet name as `retrospective` to store ongoing retro items.
    2.2 Second Sheet name as `config` to store retrospective sprint value.
+   2.3 Attached sample excel sheet in the demo folder with name `retro-clasp.xlsx` for reference.
 3. Open App Script file and you should see App Script Editor 3.1 For Clasp support
     - Checkout this repo and config your clasp.json ID and push it directly.